nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

 * As shown in the above example, inputs can be provided to a command or an external program via command line arguments, and command line output can be used to fetch the execution results by our python program
 * The above example is applicable for running external programs also instead of OS commands
 	* For example there is and exe file called "hello.exe" that takes a named command line input called "--name" and outputs the greeting
-	* python can interact with it using `commandWords = ["hello.exe", "--name", "James"]` and the output string would be "Hello James!!!"
+	* python can interact with it using `commandWords = ["hello.exe", "--name", "James"]` and the output string would be "Hello James !!!"

 ### Video